esl/MongooseIM/doc/user-guide/Push-notifications.md

   * _XMPP Push Service_ is implemented as [MongoosePush][] application

 All those entities have to be enabled and properly configured in order to use push notifications.
- So lets get it, shall we?
+ So let's get it, shall we?

 ### Overall component architecture